Radio in Azerbaijan

-Radio broadcasting began in Azerbaijan since the creation of the first commercial broadcast station on November 6, 1926.
+Azerbaijan Radio — was a state-controlled national radio broadcaster that operated from 1926 to 1956.
+In 1956, it was merged into the Azerbaijan Television and Radio Broadcasting enterprise.
+It was the first radio service to air programs in the Azerbaijani language.

 History

 On November 6, 1926, the words “Speaks Baku!” were heard from radio loudspeakers.
 On May 13, 1928, the Charter of Radio was confirmed by the Council of People's Commissioners.
 In 1957, the Radio-Information Office and Baku Studio were unified.
 The Committee of Radio and Television Programs was established under the Council of Ministers of the Azerbaijan SSR.
 In 2005, by the Decree of the President of the Republic of Azerbaijan, the Closed Joint-Stock Company “Programs of Azerbaijan Television and Radio” was established on the basis of the State Telecommunication and Radio Broadcasting Company.

-Initially Baku studio operated in 3 rooms on the third floor of the main building of the Azerbaijan National Academy of Sciences.
+Initially, Baku studio operated in 3 rooms on the third floor of the main building of the Azerbaijan National Academy of Sciences.
 The first studio was the central point of the urban broadcasting network.
 The studio was equipped with large lamps throughout the wall.
-The second room was the entrance to the studio where those who were invited to go on-air waited.
+The second room was the entrance to the studio, where those who were invited to go on-air waited.
 A small boat sat on the left.
 From this cabin, a small window was opened to see and control the inside of the studio.
 The apparatus featured a chimney in front of the window and united the studio's microphone and the transmission line.
 The middle of the studio hosted a Steinway Royal piano, with chairs near the walls.

 In 1930, 269 radio stations operated in the country, growing to 20,409 by 1932.
 Radio began to play a role in development culture.
 In 1936, as a result of the launch of a 35-kilowatt radio station, transmissions of Azerbaijani radio were heard in the Caucasus, Uzbekistan, Turkmenistan and on the east coast of the Black Sea.